-Figure 18 B presents the temperature difference across the ventilation cooling coil in each mode that uses the pump.
+Figure 17B (next page) presents the temperature difference across the ventilation cooling coil in each mode that uses the pump.
 Temperature of the ventilation air is determined according to Equation 12, by performing an energy balance for the air and water streams across the ventilation cooling coil.
-Since the mass flow rate of ventilation air for M12-14 was so low (464 scfm), the uncertainty for calculation of product air temperature was ± 31.2 °F which is unacceptably large.
+Since the mass flow rate of ventilation air for M12-14 was so low (464 scfm), the uncertainty for calculation of product air temperature was $\pm 31.2^{\circ}$ F, which is unacceptably large.
 However, both M15-15 and AC7 operate with a significantly larger ventilation air mass flow rate.
-The calculated uncertainty for the temperature difference across the ventilation coil for M15-15 and AC7 is ± 4.3 °F and ± 0.9 °F respectively.
+The calculated uncertainty for the temperature difference across the ventilation coil for M15-15 and AC7 is $\pm 4.3^{\circ}$ F and $\pm 0.9^{\circ}$ F, respectively.

-AC7 operated most consistently and showed the type of temperature characteristics that should be generally expected for a hybrid rooftop unit with dual-evaporative pre-cooling.
-The air temperature difference across the ventilation cooling coil is correlated solidly with the outside air wet bulb depression for any particular mode of operation.
+AC7 operated most consistently and showed the type of temperature characteristics that should be generally expected for a hybrid RTU with dual-evaporative pre-cooling.
+The air temperature difference across the ventilation cooling coil correlates solidly with the outside air wet bulb depression for any particular mode of operation.
 Similar to wet bulb effectiveness, the temperature difference across this cooling coil is also impacted by the ventilation airflow rate.
 When the unit operates with one hundred percent outside air, the temperature split declines as a result of increased airflow.
 In these cases, the ventilation cooling capacity actually increases somewhat, however there is no benefit to using additional outside air preferentially since the overall effect of increased ventilation air will be an increase in energy use.

-The fact that ventilation air temperature split changes with outside airflow rate effects the selection of an optimal economizer changeover point.
+The fact that ventilation air temperature split changes with outside airflow rate, effects the selection of an optimal economizer changeover point.
 Since the product air from the dual evaporate pre-cooler is lower than the outside air temperature, there is an opportunity to raise the economizer changeover set point.
-However, since the product air temperature rises with a switch to 100% outside air, the economizer should not controlled to change over as soon as the product air is cooler than return air.
+However, since the product air temperature rises with a switch to 100% outside air, the economizer should not be controlled to change over as soon as the product air is cooler than return air.
 The optimal control scheme would modulate outside air damper position to keep product air temperature below the return air conditions.
-In lieu of this ideal control scheme, we recommend a simpler approach - to shift the changeover temperature on a typical dry bulb economizer controller to $80^{\circ}F$.
+In lieu of this ideal control scheme, we recommend a simpler approach - to shift the changeover temperature on a typical dry bulb economizer controller to 80°F.

-Further, when the pump operated in sequence with economizer mode and without compressor operation, the temperature split for AC7 was even smaller.
-This can be attributed to the fact that the condenser fans do not run in this mode of operation.
+Further, when the pump operates in sequence with economizer mode and without compressor operation, the temperature split for AC7 is even smaller.
+This can be attributed to the fact that the condenser fans do not run in this mode.
 It may be beneficial to operate condenser fans without the compressors to gain the advantage of the added evaporative effectiveness.
-This will only true be if the added cooling capacity comes at a lower energy expense than would cooling capacity from compressor operation.
+This will only be true if the added cooling capacity comes at a lower energy expense than would cooling capacity from compressor operation.
 The sensible room cooling COP in this extended economizer mode is already significantly higher than the efficiency for a simple economizer, but if the condenser fans were controlled to operate in sequence, the cooling capacity in this mode could be more than doubled with the addition of only 350 W condenser fan energy.
-While MC12-14 and MC15-15 have the physical capability to operate the pump and condenser fans independent from compressor operation - the condenser fans can be enabled by a relay on the unit controller - neither system ever operated in such a mode.
+While MC12-14 and MC15-15 have the capability to operate the pump and condenser fans independent from compressor operation - the condenser fans can be enabled by a relay on the controller - neither system ever operated in such a mode.